artem-ogre/CDT/README.md

 - Uses William C. Lenthe's implementation of robust orientation and in-circle geometric predicates: https://github.com/wlenthe/GeometricPredicates.

-- Depends on Boost for rtree implementation (finding closest point) and fall back for some std types on pre-C++11 compilers.
-Boost dependency can be easily be removed manually: just replace `nearestVertexRtree` with `nearestVertexRand`.

-- Most of the code is c++03-compatible but robust predicates require c++11 support.
+- Compatible with C++03
 - Cross-platform: tested on Windows and Linux
+- Optionally depends on Boost for rtree implementation (finding closest point) and fall back for some std types on pre-C++11 compilers.
+Boost dependency can be easily be removed via defining `CDT_DONT_USE_BOOST_RTREE`.
+This replaces `nearestVertexRtree` with slower `nearestVertexRand`.

 A demonstrator tool is included: requires Qt for GUI.